Beth Collins, M.D.

 For the first days after surgery it is important that you follow Dr. Collins’ postoperative instructions.
 She may advise you to keep your head elevated, use cold compresses to reduce swelling and bruising, and avoid wearing contacts for about two weeks.
 Recovery for eyelid surgery is estimated at about 10 days.

-For more information about eyelid surgery, please contact our Guilford Connecticut plastic surgery office at (203) 689-5295.
+For more information about eyelid surgery, please request a consultation at our Guilford, Connecticut, plastic surgery office at (203) 689-5295.
 Our office is conveniently located to serve residents throughout the New Haven County, including East Haven and Madison.

 Specials & Events